ElizPN/examples-of-typical-solutions-in-react/README.md

 # `React typical challenges`

 On this website you will see solutions to the most common tasks on React.
-Here I describe how to add add, remove, and modify array elements.
-There is also described creating a universal form for changing and adding new elements.
-You can also find breaf explanation about implementation Redux store for React components and unit test for them.
+Topics include implementation Redux store for React components, unit tests, React hooks and working with data stractures.

 Deployed to GitHub Pages: https://elizpn.github.io/react-typical-challenges/#/